PengjuZ/PanSVScope/README.md

     - **Step 1:** Run `pangra` with **only** `--known-sv` (and optionally `--pgenome`, but at least `--known-sv`).
 This will create a merged VCF and indexes using the known SV database.
     - **Step 2:** Run `svgeno` with **only** PanGenie (`--enable-pangenie`) using the indexes produced in Step 1.
     This two‑step approach is fast and does not require WGS‑based SV calls (i.e., you can skip `svcall`).

+16. **Resume after failure (`svgeno`)**
+    For memory‑intensive runs — especially with high‑depth WGS data — individual genotyping tools may be terminated by the operating system (e.g., out‑of‑memory kills) while others complete successfully. `svgeno` supports **checkpoint‑based resume**: on re‑running the same command, tools whose output VCFs are already present and valid are skipped, and only the failed tool(s) are re‑executed.
+The merge step is deferred until **all enabled tools** have produced valid outputs.
+Add `--force` to bypass this behaviour and rerun every enabled tool from scratch (useful when inputs have changed or when you suspect a previous output is corrupted despite passing validation).

 ## Citation